 A voice is talking to her now, calm and

-an ethical system that evaluates the pursuit of pleasure as the highest good
+an ethical system that values the pursuit of pleasure

 They believed that